sfsu-csc-667-fall-2023/team-term-project-group-g/README.md

 # Presentation Video:
 https://youtu.be/8lR6e0vQUdc?si=q-5T1hlJ7Ut9zlnE

 **Please Note: Some of our game functionalities were facing conflicts when we implemented the authentication for Login and signup, so we decided not to include login authentication in our main branch.
-But we have the codebase with both authentication and game in the branch called "Login auth and game".
+But we have the codebase with both authentication and game in the branch called "Login auth and game"
 **

 | Student      | Student Full Name |  Student SFSU Email   | GitHub Username |        Discord Username         |